-In this blog, we are going to provide a PowerShell script to modify bulk user attributes for multiple Microsoft Office 365 users.
-This script helps you to update the following user profile attributes by importing the bulk user details from a CSV file.
+In this blog, we will provide a PowerShell script to modify bulk user attributes for multiple Microsoft Office 365 users.
+This script helps you update the following user profile attributes by importing the bulk user details from a CSV file.

 - Organization attributes – Job Title, Department, Company, Employee Id.